De libero arbitrio diatribe sive collatio: Erasmus's conclusion

 Erasmus ultimately concluded that God was capable of interfering in many things (human nature included) but chose not to do so; thus God could be said to be responsible for many things because he allowed them to occur (or not occur), without having been actively involved in them.
 In no way should God be said to be the cause of evil which Luther had said in his Latin Assertio.

 Erasmus notes that there are many passages in Scripture "which seem to set forth free choice" but also that "others seem to take it wholly away."

 Because the issue came down to broadest biblical interpretation (i.e., Total Depravity, etc.), rather than dispute over individual passages or philosophy, Erasmus held that the safe approach was to favour the historical interpretation of the church—in this case synergism—over that of a novel individual.

 Aftermath

+Luther's assistant, Phillip Melancthon disagreed with Luther that both good and evil come about by necessity as a "Stoic and Manichaean absurdity", and welcomed Erasmus' small book.
+In 1535, he defended synergism; "Grace precedes; the will follows.
+God draws; but he draws [only] the man who is willing."

 Luther's response to Erasmus came a year later in 1525's On the Bondage of the Will, which Luther himself later considered one of his best pieces of theological writing.
 Other writers are repelled by it.